Aephir/Bed_occupancy_sensors/README.md

 * USB to microUSB cable.

 ## Software
+* [CP210X Drivers](https://www.silabs.com/products/development-tools/software/interface).
+I used the OSX version.
+This is needed for communication with the ESP8266 via USB.
 * [Atom](https://atom.io/) - Optinal.
 * [PlatformIO Addon](https://platformio.org/).
 If no Atom, you need some other way of using this.
 * [Arduino IDE](https://www.arduino.cc/en/Main/Software).